TezosTaqueria/taqueria/website/docs/tasks/start-sandbox.md

 Taq `start sandbox` is used to start a Flextesa sandbox

 :::note
-Named sandboxes are configuredin `config.json`.
+Named sandboxes are configured in `config.json`.
 Additional documentation about adding new named sandboxes can be found in the [sandbox configuration documentation](/docs/config/sandbox-config)
 :::

 ## Plugin Implementations